cagla-su/Linux-Gaming-Guide/README.md

 ```
 gamemoderun %command%
 ```
-- After installing gamemode, install [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to `/etc/` via executing the command after opening terminal in the location where the file is located:
+- After installing gamemode, download [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move the file to `/etc/` via executing the command after opening terminal in the location where the file is located:
 ```
 sudo mv gamemode.ini /etc/
 ```